RubixML/ML/docs/neural-network/activation-functions/relu.md

 <span style="float:right;"><a href="https://github.com/RubixML/RubixML/blob/master/src/NeuralNet/ActivationFunctions/ReLU.php">[source]</a></span>

 # ReLU
-Rectified Linear Units only output the positive signal of the input.
-Both the function and its derivative are monotonic and cheap to compute.
+Rectified Linear Units (ReLU) only output the positive signal of the input.
+They have the benefit of having a monotonic derivative and are cheap to compute.

 ### Parameters
 | # | Param | Default | Type | Description |